ansys/pyensight/doc/source/user_guide/omniverse_info.rst

-The API is available through a PyEnSight session instance, from EnSight Python directly as (ensight.utils.omniverse for 2025 R1 and later) and from within Omniverse applications via the ansys.geometry.service and ansys.geometry.serviceui kit extensions.
+The API is available through a PyEnSight session instance, from EnSight Python directly as (ensight.utils.omniverse for 2025 R1 and later) and from within Omniverse applications via the ansys.tools.omniverse.core and ansys.tools.omniverse.dsgui kit extensions.

 The Python API is defined here: :class:`Omniverse<ansys.pyensight.core.utils.omniverse.Omniverse>`.